tliam1/Youtube_Channel_Points/README.md

 # NOT A COMPLETE PROJECT.
 CODE IS MESSY!

 ## Features:
 - **Grub Points**: Viewers earn points by interacting in live chats.
-Payout amount and frequency are adjustable.
+The payout amount and frequency are adjustable.
 - **Gambling**: Viewers can gamble their points using chat commands.
 - **Trading**: Viewers can donate points to others using chat commands.
 - **Redeems**: Viewers can use their points to redeem a specified prize.
 - **Multi-chatter bets**: Viewers bet to see who's guess is closest to a random value.
-- **Planned Features**: See below
+- **Planned Features**: At bottom of readme

 ## Installation Instructions